JustBaneIsFine/JustBaneIsFine.github.io/README.md

 #### Features:
 - Can be sorted in many ways
 - Last search is stored in the browsers local storage
-- Can be exported to a txt file - need to test
+- Can be exported to a txt file
-- Can be exported to google sheets - need to test
+- Can be exported to google sheets
 - Links to car ads are included

 Uses [puppeteer](https://pptr.dev/), [node.js](https://nodejs.org/en/) and [express](https://expressjs.com/)